-You are going to love these super chocolaty Gluten Free Heart Shaped Brownies.
+You are going to love these super chocolaty Gluten Free Valentine Brownies.
+All you need is one bite to become addicted to these chocolate treats!

 This brownie recipe bakes up firm enough that you can cut them into all sorts of fun shapes, like hearts for Valentines Day!

 When I saw Lauren Keating from the Healthy.
 Delicious.
-Blog’s recipe for Chocolate Brownies with Vanilla Salt posted on Google+, I knew I needed to make an attempt to convert this recipe to gluten free.
+Blog’s recipe for Chocolate Brownies with Vanilla Salt post, I knew I needed to make an attempt to convert this recipe to gluten free.
+Being able to use cookie cutters and have the shapes hold up would be amazing with gluten free!

 The sweet and salty combination of these gluten free brownies is what makes this easy brownie recipe unique.
-I have made several gluten free brownies for my blog, one of my favorites is this Flourless Chocolate Brownie recipe.
+I have made several gluten free brownies for my blog, one of my most popular gluten free brownie recipes is this Flourless Chocolate Brownie recipe.

 Every gluten free brownie recipe I have ever made, or mix I have ever tried, has always been delicious, but the brownies were always crumbly.
 I wouldn’t even think to use a cookie cutter to make a fun heart shaped brownie for Valentines Day.